-New York City's beaches are just a subway, bus or ferry ride away.
-From the "Bronx Rivera" to the iconic Coney Island to the Rockaways, these urban seasides offer everything that suburban beaches do except the out-of-town commute.
+New York City's beaches are just a subway, bus, or ferry ride away.
+From the "Bronx Rivera" to iconic Coney Island and the Rockaways, these urban seasides often offer just about everything suburban beaches do—except the out-of-town commute.

 Coney Island & Brighton Beach